SuperTavor/NPCMake/readme.md

 # npcmake
-npcmake is a modding tool for **Yo-kai Watch 2** that allows you to easily create, place and code NPCs.
+npcmake is a modding tool for **the Yo-kai Watch series** that allows you to easily create, place and code NPCs.

+## Supported games
+If a game is marked, it is supported.
+If a game is not marked, support is planned but is not in place at the moment.
+If the game doesn't appear, support for it is not planned.

+- [ ] Yo-kai Watch 1
+- [x] Yo-kai Watch 2
+- [x] Yo-kai Watch 3

 ## How does it work?
 First, you create your **NPC TOML.** An NPC TOML is a configuration file that defines many things about your NPC.
 It looks like this: